sagemath/trac_to_gh/Issue 6894.md

 # Issue 6894: Plot list of functions with different colors by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6894

 Original creator: nbonifas